Qubes-Community/Contents/docs/privacy/anonymizing-your-mac-address.md

 Select the connection to randomize and click Edit.

-Select the "Cloned MAC Address" drop down menu and pick either 'Random" or "Stable'.
+Select the "Cloned MAC Address" drop-down list and pick either 'Random" or "Stable'.
 'Stable' will generate a random address that persists until reboot, while 'Random' will generate an address each time a link goes up.
 ![Edit Connection](/attachment/wiki/RandomizeMAC/networkmanager-mac-random.png)